Beginners usually blame bad seeds when poor harvests happen.

 So seeds are placed close together to fill every bit of space.

-But what actually happens is plants start competing for:
+But in reality, plants are competing for:

 • Water